JKSProds/DibalSwift/README.md

 <img src="DibalTesteIOS/DibalTesteIOS/Other/Assets.xcassets/Logo.png" width="400" />
 </div>

-# Dibal Swift
+# Labelling Management Swift

-Use of DibalCom to comunicate with Dibal Machines using your IPhone or IPad.
+Comunication with Dibal Machines using your IPhone or IPad.
 Management of Articles and Fields.